Columbus19/team-3/README.md

 Student -> Upload resume and transcript -> home address, email, phone, gender, work authorization

 It's stored as a file -> maybe some way to parse resumes that are custom uploaded

+User id is the primary key in the db

+Administrative screen as well?

+Leadership development academy is main priority LDA -> Download inroads app, see student recruitment, has leadership development adacemy (Applying and sees track through the process) ***** <- Main priority